ProfessorBurke/RExamples/IntroductoryR/RExercises/readme.md

 You can install learnr in the usual way: install.packages("learnr")

-To install grade this, type the following at the console: install.packages("remotes") remotes::install_github("rstudio/gradethis")
+To install gradethis, type the following at the console: install.packages("remotes") remotes::install_github("rstudio/gradethis")